Finale

 200523%5%

 This solution may need alternatives to prevent an uprising.
-We leave the details to our politicians who created the mess we are in now.
+We leave the details as a wake-up call to our politicians who have always ignored this problem.

 Taxability limit